zendesk/sunshine-conversations-api-quickstart-example/README.md

 ### Node.js

-- Clone the repository
+1. Clone the repository
-- Go to the _nodejs_ subdirectory
+2. Go to the _nodejs_ subdirectory
-- Update index.js to include your secret key and key ID from your [Smooch](app.smooch.io) settings
+3. Update index.js to include your secret key and key ID from your [Smooch](app.smooch.io) settings
-- Install dependencies (`npm install`)
+4. Install dependencies (`npm install`)
-- Run the server (`node index`)
+5. Run the server (`node index`)
-- Use [ngrok](https://ngrok.com/) to create a secure tunnel to port 8000
+6. Use [ngrok](https://ngrok.com/) to create a secure tunnel to port 8000
-- Create a Facebook page and [connect it to Smooch](https://app.smooch.io/integrations/messenger)
+7. Create a Facebook page and [connect it to Smooch](https://app.smooch.io/integrations/messenger)
-- Create a Webhook from your [dashboard](https://app.smooch.io/integrations/webhook) and point it at the full url for the /messages endpoint (e.g. https://https://MY-NGROK-DOMAIN.ngrok.io/messages )
+8. Create a Webhook from your [dashboard](https://app.smooch.io/integrations/webhook) and point it at the full url for the /messages endpoint (e.g. https://https://MY-NGROK-DOMAIN.ngrok.io/messages )
-- Send messages to your Facebook page and watch the auto-replies roll in.
+9. Send messages to your Facebook page and watch the auto-replies roll in

+### Python

+1. Fork the Smooch API Examples repository
+2. Write an example in Python
+3. Make a PR